CISC4080/DP_Knapsack_lab/README.md

 ## Test cases:

+**This part is under construction, as I am building testcases**.
 Your program will be tested on multiple pairs of input and expected output.

  ```
-  $ ./lab5.exe < input1.txt > myoutput1.txt  //Run the program, redirect standard input to file input1.txt, and standard output is redirected to myoutput1.txt
+  $ ./lab3.exe < input1.txt > myoutput1.txt  //Run the program, redirect standard input to file input1.txt, and standard output is redirected to myoutput1.txt
   $ diff output1.txt myoutput1.txt   //check for difference between expected output1.txt and my program’s output: myoutput1.txt
  ```